 It is assumed or believed that partying together helps improve relationships.
 This is why parties are organized after audits however the name goes for the hard work that was put in during the audit.
 Practical experience shows there is nothing much that can be achieved from going to office parties unless the party is on very large level.

-If the party includes delegates from other offices then it could help to certain extent but then it depends upon the talent of the individual how to leave an everlasting impression upon the person that he wanted to
+If the party includes delegates from other offices then it could help to certain extent but then it depends upon the talent of the individual how to leave an everlasting impression upon the person that he wanted toimpress.
+The other thing is if the person is so talented than does he really needs to go to a party.

 The conclusion here is if a person doesn’t like alcohols or if he is an introvert, there is no point in joining office parties.
 They won’t help.
 An alcoholic may enjoy as he is getting a place to drink and enjoy with his likes while an extrovert may enjoy wherever he goes.